jake-young-dev/mcr/README.md

 ```

 # notes
-- To prevent consuming extra resources the Minecraft server is only connected to after calling the Connect method
+- To prevent using connections prematurely the client does not connect to the server on creation, the Connect method must be called
-- The Close method must be called to clean up the client after use
+- To cleanup connections after use call the Close method, it is recommended to defer the Close after the call to Connect
 - The client can be reused after closing by calling the Connect method again